VEL-Games/.github/profile/README.md

 Eternalbliss will edit his section when he has time, he's a good website designer though:)

 ## Littlebitsman
-He's a good developer, that's all I can say until he makes his website 🤷
+He's a good developer, that's all I can say until he makes his section lol